New Jersey Natural Gas’ Proposed Pipeline

 January 18, 2018: The parties complete the briefing of PPA’s appeal of Pinelands Commission Resolution PC4-17-10.

-May 2019: The parties will brief the appeals filed by PPA, Chesterfield, Bordentown and NJ Sierra Club against the Pinelands Commission approval.
+May 2019: The parties brief the appeals filed by PPA, Chesterfield, Bordentown and NJ Sierra Club against the Pinelands Commission approval.